prosanabani/OEMS/README.md

 > Reactive requires Node >=14.18

+## Make sure pnpm is installed!

+> Reactive prefers using pnpm

 ### Clone to local

 If you prefer to do it manually with the cleaner git history